kdheepak/kdheepak.github.io/content/blog/github_pelican.md

 Advantages

 * Fast - It loads extremely quickly.
-* Portable - You can easily move from a server space and deploy it elsewhere
+* Portable - You can easily move from a server space and deploy it elsewhere.
-* Cheaper - It is cost effective for a small website / personal blogs
+* Cheaper - It is cost effective for a small website / personal blogs.

 Disadvantages

-* Typically required web development experience to make changes to website
+* Typically required web development experience to make changes to website.
-* Complicated and a lot of work when you have a lot of pages e.g. a personal blog
+* Complicated and a lot of work when you have a lot of pages e.g. a personal blog.

 # Enter Github pages and Pelican #